eedorenko/CAIRA/learning/katas/caira-advanced/450-securing-caira-production.md

 ## Practice Tasks

-### Task 1: Prepare Prerequisites (5-15 minutes)
+### Task 1: Prepare Prerequisites (5-30 minutes)

 **What You'll Do**: Ensure you have the required prerequisite resources for foundry_standard_private architecture: VNet with subnets, Cosmos DB, Storage Account, and AI Search.

+**Production Reality**: The `foundry_standard_private` architecture is designed to work with **existing resources**.
+In enterprise environments, networking and shared services are typically managed by separate teams (network teams manage VNets, database teams manage Cosmos, etc.).
+This kata teaches you to work with that reality.

 **Two Paths**:

-- **Path A**: You already have these resources → Gather their IDs and skip to Task 2
+- **Path A**: You already have these resources → Gather their IDs and skip to Task 2 (5 min)
-- **Path B**: You need to create these resources → Use the prerequisites terraform folder (15 min)
+- **Path B**: You need to create these resources → Use Azure CLI to create secure infrastructure (20-30 min)

 **Why Prerequisites Matter**: The foundry_standard_private architecture requires existing networking (VNet + subnets) and capability host resources (Cosmos DB, Storage, AI Search) to deploy AI Foundry with private networking and agent capabilities.
+This separation is a **production best practice**, not a limitation.

 **Choose Your Path**: